Guidance for Postgraduate Researchers

 • submit an output to accompany the oral presentation

-You should submit your output for marking by your Research Supervisor by uploading it to the Placement Assessment Submission Form.
+The output you submit should be a reflection of the work completed during your placement, and its value to your host.
+You should submit your output for marking by your principal research supervisor by uploading it to the Placement Assessment Submission Form.
 This will be assessed on a pass/fail basis, and you must pass this assessment to pass your placement.
-You can view further detailed guidance about your assessment in the Postgraduate Researcher Guidance document.
-An accompanying guidance document for Host Organisations is also available, which you should share with your Placement Host.

 In the event that you are undertaking multiple short placements with different host organisations, your assessment will relate to, and take place during, your final placement.
 It is your responsibility to communicate this to your hosts if this applies to you.